timescale/timescaledb/README.md

 [Postgres-client]: https://wiki.postgresql.org/wiki/Detailed_installation_guides

-### Option 1 - Homebrew
+### Option 1 - Homebrew (MacOS)

 This will install PostgreSQL 9.6 via Homebrew as well.
-If you have another installation (such as Postgres.app), this will cause problems.
+If you have another installation (e.g. Postgres.app), this will cause problems.
 We recommend removing other installations before using this method.

 **Prerequisites**